Bealby/grandpas-pocket-watch-shop/README.md

   forms.
 Reducing the users work load and providing a good UX.

 - Order and Appointments are displayed in the second column of the page.
-A `overflow` css command is used for both the `Order History` and `Appointments` list, so that each, after a certian amount of orders and appoitnments, turn to a scrolling view which evenly align with the `Delivery` and `Keep Shopping` height.
+An `overflow` css command is used for both the `Order History` and `Appointments` list, so that each, after a certian amount of orders and appoitnments, turn to a scrolling view which evenly aligns with the `Delivery` and `Keep Shopping` height.

 - For smaller devices the Order and Appointment table fields